 In partnership with Saint Paul College, the Institute offers financial and academic support to a select group of students who take Anatomy & Physiology (HLTH 1420) for 4 credits.
-This course is a requirement for respiratory therapy, LPN Diploma, and several other programs.
-Applicants who are accepted, successfully complete the “bridge” course (below), and continue in HLTH 1420 will receive a grant that covers course tuition and fees.
+This “Academic Advantage” course fulfills the LPN Diploma requirement for biology and is also a requirement for respiratory therapy, yoga, massage, and some esthetics programs.
+Applicants who are accepted, complete the “bridge” course (below), and continue in HLTH 1420 will receive a grant that covers class tuition, fees, textbooks, and transportation. .

-The next tuition-free FastTRAC Anatomy & Physiology course has two parts:
+The next tuition-free “Academic Advantage” Anatomy & Physiology course has two parts:

 - A “bridge” course.
+January 3, 6,7,8 & 10, 2014 at Saint Paul College.
 This is a short, free course that prepares students to do well in the anatomy & physiology course that will follow.
 Participants learn medical terminology, practice note taking, reading, and memory skills, and learn to navigate the Saint Paul College system.
-The class will meet at the college on July 29, 30, 31, and August 1, 5, 6, 7, 8, 12, 13, 14, 15 for a total of 12 days from 1 – 4 p.m.

 - 3:15 – 4:15 p.m.
-Twice weekly 1-hour Academic Support class.
+Twice weekly 1-hour Academic Support classes following the Tuesday/Thursday A&P class above.
 Students review vocabulary & key concepts and get the personal support they need to ensure success in the course.

 In order to apply, applicants must: